omnistrate-oss/omnistrate-sdk-go/v1/docs/LoadBalancerPathConfiguration.md

 NewLoadBalancerPathConfigurationWithDefaults instantiates a new LoadBalancerPathConfiguration object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAssociatedKubernetesServiceName

+`func (o *LoadBalancerPathConfiguration) GetAssociatedKubernetesServiceName() string`

+GetAssociatedKubernetesServiceName returns the AssociatedKubernetesServiceName field if non-nil, zero value otherwise.

+### GetAssociatedKubernetesServiceNameOk

+`func (o *LoadBalancerPathConfiguration) GetAssociatedKubernetesServiceNameOk() (*string, bool)`

+GetAssociatedKubernetesServiceNameOk returns a tuple with the AssociatedKubernetesServiceName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssociatedKubernetesServiceName

+`func (o *LoadBalancerPathConfiguration) SetAssociatedKubernetesServiceName(v string)`

+SetAssociatedKubernetesServiceName sets AssociatedKubernetesServiceName field to given value.

+### HasAssociatedKubernetesServiceName

+`func (o *LoadBalancerPathConfiguration) HasAssociatedKubernetesServiceName() bool`

+HasAssociatedKubernetesServiceName returns a boolean if a field has been set.

 ### GetAssociatedResourceID